billybrewster/blog/content/posts/spine2022.md

  ![](/images/spine2022/image16.jpeg)

 Pushing on from there and on the climb up to the Cheviot I met my good friend and fellow Saltwell Harrier Iain Armstrong.
 He’d got up with the larks to come up and see me and it was great to see him.

+{{< youtube tpiQHyvT74s  >}}

 We walked for a little as far as Auchorpe Cairn before he wished me well for the rest of the race and departed back to Langleeford.

  ![](/images/spine2022/image35.jpeg)